 Identifying Mature and Old Forests in Washington

-As part of its role to guide protection and enhancement of habitats for ‘threatened’ and ‘endangered’ wildlife species, while ongoing natural resource management continues, the State Trust Lands Habitat Conservation Plan guides DNR’s conservation of uncommon habitats.
+As part of its role to guide protection and enhancement of habitats for "threatened" and "endangered" wildlife species, while ongoing natural resource management continues, the State Trust Lands Habitat Conservation Plan guides DNR’s conservation of uncommon habitats.
 These include talus fields, caves, cliffs, oak woodlands, large snags, balds, mineral springs, and large, structurally unique trees, often referred to as 'old growth.'
 By protecting these uncommon habitats, we help protect the species that depend on them.

 In keeping with the Trust Lands HCP objectives for conservation of critical habitats, old-growth forest in the six Westside HCP planning units also is protected through DNR’s overarching Policy for Sustainable Forests.

-Identifying Old trees and Forests in Washington
+Guides for Identifying Old trees and Forests in Washington by Robert Van Pelt

 Following the completion of the 2005 project, Definition and Inventory of Old Growth Forests on DNR-Managed State Lands, we produced two guides for identifying old trees and forests in Washington: Identifying Mature and Old Forests in Western Washington and Identifying Old Trees and Forests in Eastern Washington, both written by Robert Van Pelt, PhD.